-Thank you for taking the time to read this 2019 Annual Security Report designed to provide important safety information on all our College's campus locations.
-In addition to detailing the various programs Baltimore City Community College offers to the community, the report provides statistics regarding crime incidents on campus.
-In any review of the statistics, the reader will gain the sense that BCCC has extremely safe campus locations.
-This level of safety on campus is due in part to the combined efforts of many different departments and individuals.
-Safety is a community responsibility; in this context, BCCC relies on every member of the community to contribute to security on campus by reporting suspicious activities and using common sense when going about daily activities.
+Thank you for taking the time to read the Baltimore City Community College (BCCC) 2023 Annual Security Report designed to provide important safety information on all of the College's locations.
+In addition to detailing the various programs the College offers to the community, the report provides statistics regarding crime incidents on campus.
+In reviewing the statistics, the reader will gain the sense that BCCC has extremely safe campus locations.
+This level of safety on campus is due in part to the combined efforts of different departments and individuals.
+Safety is a community responsibility; in this context, BCCC relies on every member of the College community to contribute to security on campus by reporting suspicious activities and using common sense when going about daily activities.

-The Department of Public Safety is primarily responsible for developing services, programs, and strategies for maintaining reasonably safe campus locations.
-BCCC relies on our collaborative relationships with the community to fulfill that responsibility.
-We hope you find this report informative and helpful, and that your visit to BCCC is enjoyable and safe.
-If you have questions or would like additional information, contact us at 410-462-7700, visit our website at www.bccc.edu or stop by Room 58 of the Liberty Campus Main Building.
+The College hopes you find this report informative and helpful, and that your visits to BCCC are enjoyable and safe.
+If you have questions or would like additional information, visit the College's website at www.bccc.edu or stop by Room 58 of the Liberty Campus Main Building.